-It is hoped that engineering societies and other interests concerned will recognize the value of the "English and American horsepower" as 746 watts, or, 550 foot-pounds per second at 50° latitude and sea level (approximately the latitude of London), employing Table II to obtain the value in foot-pounds per second at other places.
-It is likewise hoped that the value of the "continental horsepower" will be taken uniformly as 736 watts, or, 75 kilogram-meters per second at latitude 52° 30' (the latitude of Berlin), and that the value in kilogram-meters per second at other places will be obtained from such a table as Table V of this circular.
+It is recommended that engineering societies and other interests concerned recognize the value of the "English and American horsepower" as 746 watts (or 550 foot-pounds per second at 50° latitude and sea level, approximately the latitude of London), employing Table 2 to obtain the value in foot-pounds per second at other places.
+It is likewise recommended that the value of the "continental horsepower" be taken uniformly as 736 watts (or 75 kilogram-meters per second at latitude 52° 30', the latitude of Berlin), and that the value in kilogram-meters per second at other places be obtained from such a table as Table 5 of this circular.

 It is probably not generally known that these values were adopted by a committee of the British Association for the Advancement of Science in 1873.
 This was a committee which recommended the cgs system, and on it were Sir W. Thomson, Carey Foster, Clerk Maxwell, J. D. Everett, and others (B. A. Report 1873, p.
 222).
 The committee in its report said: "One horsepower is about three-fourths of an erg-ten per second.
-More nearly, it is 7.46 erg-nines per second; and one force-de-cheval is 7.36 erg-nines per second."
+More nearly, it is 7.46 erg-nines per second; and one force-de-cheval is 7.36 ergnines per second."
 (One erg-nine = 100 watts.)